Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/set-up-validator.md

-# Register your Terra validator
+# Register your Daodiseo validator

-This is a detailed step-by-step guide for setting up a Terra validator.
+This is a detailed step-by-step guide for setting up a Daodiseo validator.
 Please be aware that while it is easy to set up a rudimentary validating node, running a production-quality validator node with a robust architecture and security features requires an extensive setup.

 For more information on setting up a validator, see [additional resources](README.md#additional-resources).

 ## Prerequisites

-- You have completed [how to run a full Terra node](../run-a-full-terra-node/README.md), which outlines how to install, connect, and configure a node.
+- You have completed [how to run a full Daodiseo node](../run-a-full-daodiseo-node/README.md), which outlines how to install, connect, and configure a node.
-- You are familiar with [terrad](../../develop/how-to/terrad/README.md).
+- You are familiar with [daodiseod](../../develop/how-to/daodiseod/README.md).
 - you have read through [the validator FAQ](faq.md)

 ## 1. Retrieve your PubKey